This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Metadata

-You typically need to store metadata related to the files, such as names (which may be different from the file
+You typically need to store metadata related to the files, such as owner, upload date, and tags.
+You

-names), owner, upload date, and so on.
-You could store the metadata on the file system next to the files themselves,
+could store the metadata on the filesystem next to the files themselves, but the more common approach is to store

-makes it easier to query the metadata.
+it in a separate data store (e.g., a relational database) that makes it easier to query the metadata.

 Security

-You need to control who can can create, read, update, and delete files.
+You need to control who can create, read, update, and delete files.
 You may also need to

 encrypt data at rest and in transit, as you learned in Part 8.